OpenTermsArchive/opentermsarchive.org/content/jobs/analyst.md

 - a few lines to tell us what motivates you in this role;
 - 3 timeslots that would work for you for a 1 hour interview over a video call between Tuesday 29th and Thursday 31st of July.

 You are welcome to use an LLM to proofread your text if you so desire.
-However, any significant part that was written by such a tool has to be disclosed with details on the assistant used.
-The undisclosed use of generative AI assistants for any part of the application process will lead to disqualification and blacklisting for future opportunities.
-We want to hire a professional who can write with their own words.
+If you do, please make sure to detail which parts were written by such a tool, along with which assistant was used.
+The undisclosed use of generative AI assistants for any part of the application process will lead to disqualification.

 We will get back to you latest on Monday 28th of July with either a confirmation of your interview time, a request for additional information, or an explanation why we cannot work together on this mission.